ggumteul2/twitchArchiveDownloader-safe-version/README.md

-It's the safe mode of twitchArchiveDownloader which is for pc that does not supports languages which are not English
+It's the safe version of twitchArchiveDownloader which is for pc that does not supports languages which are not English If you don't have to use safe version, please use the standard version(https://github.com/ggumteul2/twitchArchiveDownloader)

 1. Install Python
 2. Open terminal and enter "pip install -r requirements.txt"